bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 of Venn diagrams.

-**We fully agree; we have already addressed this issue in the "Discussion".**
+**We fully agree; we have already addressed this issue in the "Discussion".
+However...**

 The title and abstract are misleading and more journalistic than scientific.
 An analogous example to how the authors presented the paper would be to condemn the use of a knife for murders.

 **We understand that point.
 However, we do observe a substantial fraction of papers using Venn diagrams misinterpreting the results.
-The given analogy would only work if every fourth use of a knife resulted in a homicide.
+To continue on the metaphor, the given analogy would only work if every fourth use of a knife resulted in a homicide.
 This point has already been addressed in the Discussion.
 Nonetheless we have now removed references to Venn diagrams in the title and in the abstract.**

 This style is misleading
 and not acceptable for a scientific paper.
 The title and abstract should be